SherG/cool-iron/blog/chatgpt-google-code-red.md

 So it's hard to believe the search giant was flailing about, blindsided.

 "Code Red" and "alarm" along with a few "experts" offering warnings, make for a sexy story.
-But I'm unconvined the drama is _inherent_ in the story.
+But I'm unconvinced there's drama _inherent_ in the story.

 The authors suggest that this tech could "cannibalize" Google's "lucrative search ads."